Quasiflats in hierarchically hyperbolic spaces: Background

 \begin{defn}[Dual cube complex] The \emph{dual cube complex} $C=C(\mathcal S,\mathcal W)$ associated to the wallspace $(\mathcal S,\mathcal W)$ is the CAT(0) cube complex whose $0$--cubes are the coherent, canonical orientations of $\mathcal W$, with two $0$--cubes joined by a $1$--cube if the corresponding orientations differ on exactly one wall.
-The resulting graph is median ~\cite{ChatterjiNiblo,Nica,Sageev} and thus the $1$--skeleton of a uniquely determined CAT(0) cube complex~\cite{Chepoi} which we call $C$. \end{defn}
+The resulting graph is median, as was proven independently by Chatterji-Niblo~\cite{ChatterjiNiblo} and Nica~\cite{Nica}, building on work of Sageev~\cite{Sageev}.
+Thus this graph is the $1$--skeleton of a uniquely determined CAT(0) cube complex, by a theorem of Chepoi~\cite{Chepoi}; we call this complex $C$.
+Note that, given a CAT(0) cube complex $C$, each hyperplane $W$ yields a wall in $C^{(0)}$ by partitioning $C^{(0)}$ into the vertex sets of the two components of $C-W$.
+The CAT(0) cube complex dual to the resulting wallspace is exactly $C$. \end{defn}

 \begin{defn}[Hyperplane, crossing] A \emph{hyperplane} in $C$ is a connected subspace whose intersection with each cube $c=[-1,1]^n$ is either $\emptyset$ or a subspace obtained by restricting exactly one coordinate to $0$. \end{defn}